 One commenter supported endorsement because no other measures address asthma control; a rich body of evidence documents the relationship between asthma control and exacerbations; assessment of control is a key component of the NAEPP guidelines; assessment of control to guide initial and follow-up treatment of asthma decreased the mean days for symptoms from 6 to 2 per week; and evidence from surveys and studies indicate that asthma is well-controlled in only 50% of people with asthma.
 Another commenter suggested additional criteria are needed for practitioner review of asthma control during well visits or acute visits within the measurement year.
-After review of the comments, the Committee again noted concerns with patient recall as the data source for ED visits or hospitalizations and suggest the measure components were "not robust" enough to roll up into a composite.
+After review of the comments, the Committee again noted concerns with patient recall as the data source for ED visits or hospitalizations and suggested that the measure components were "not robust" enough to roll up into a composite.
 The developer responded that both components are outcome measures and the reliability testing of the measure was adequate.
 On re-vote, the Committee did not recommend the measure for endorsement.

-2816 Appropriateness of Emergency Department Visits for Children and Adolescents with Identifiable Asthma: A PQMP Measure (CAPQuaM): Not Recommended
+2816 Appropriateness of Emergency Department Visits for Children and Adolescents with Identifiable Asthma: A PQMP Measure (CAPQuaM): Not Endorsed

-Description: This measure estimates the proportion of emergency department (ED) visits that meet criteria for the ED being the appropriate level of care, among all ED visits for identifiable asthma in children and adolescents; Measure Type: Process; Level of Analysis: Population: Community, Population: County or City, Health Plan, Integrated Delivery System, Population: National, Population: Regional, Population: State; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Hospital/Acute Care Facility, Other; Data Source: Administrative claims, Electronic Clinical Data: Electronic Health Record, Paper Medical Records
+Description: This measure estimates the proportion of emergency department (ED) visits that meet criteria for the ED being the appropriate level of care, among all ED visits for identifiable asthma in children and adolescents; Measure Type: Process; Level of Analysis: Population: Community, Population: County or City, Health Plan, Integrated Delivery System, Population: National, Population: Regional, Population: State; Setting of Care: Ambulatory Care: Clinician Office/Clinic, Hospital/Acute Care Facility, Other; Data Source: Administrative claims, Electronic Clinical Data: Electronic Health Record, Paper Medical Records potentially impact the outcome for the measure.
+The Developer agreed to alter the measure to an outcome measure; however, the Committee felt that, even with that change, the measure did not meet the evidence criterion.
+The Committee did not recommend NQF #2816 for endorsement.

 NQF #2816 was newly submitted for this project.
-Committee members concluded this is not a process of care measure and recommended that the developer consider changing it to an outcome measure that focuses on the appropriateness of emergency department visits for children and adolescents.
-The Committee noted there are processes, structures and changes in care that could potentially impact the outcome for the measure.
-As submitted as an outcome measure, the Committee felt the measure did not meet the Evidence criterion.
-The Committee did not recommend NQF #2816 for endorsement.
+Committee members concluded that this is not a process-of-care measure and recommended that the developer consider changing it to an outcome measure that focuses on the appropriateness of emergency department visits for children and adolescents.
+The Committee noted that there are processes, structures, and changes in care that could